Tree-based methods for length-biased survival data: Simulation Study

 We evaluate the predictive accuracy of the proposed LBRC forests, LBRC-CIF-F (FF) and LBRC-CIF-C (CF), in comparison to a variety of benchmark methods.
 Competing approaches include the LTRC forest with the same out-of-bag tuning as ours (LF), tree-based methods such as LTRC-CIT (LT), LBRC-CIT-F (FT), and LBRC-CIT-C (CT), and two Cox models: the extended Cox model for left-truncated data (LTRC-COX, LC) and the Cox model for length-biased data using composite likelihood estimation (LBRC-COX, BC; \parencite{huang2012composite}).
 We also include one-sample estimators, which correspond to the stumps (i.e., single-node trees) of the respective tree-based methods: LTRC NPMLE (L1, \parencite{wang1991nonparametric}), MFLE (F1, \parencite{vardi1989multiplicative}), and MCLE (C1, \parencite{he2020nonparametric}).

-Figure~\ref{fig4} presents side-by-side boxplots of the log-scale integrated $L_2$-distance for all competing methods across tree, linear, and nonlinear-structured setup with Weibull increasing distribution, evaluated at censoring rates of 20\% and 50\% and sample sizes of $n=100$, 200, and 400.
+Figure~\ref{fig5:L2_error} presents side-by-side boxplots of the log-scale integrated $L_2$-distance for all competing methods across tree, linear, nonlinear, and interaction structured setups with Weibull increasing distribution, evaluated at censoring rates of 20\% and sample sizes of $n=100$, 200, and 400.
 Comparable results for other distribution setups are provided in the Supplementary Material.
-At the largest sample size $n=400$, the best performing methods align with the underlying data structure: CITs perform best in tree-structured settings, Cox models lead in linear settings, and CIFs achieve the lowest prediction error in nonlinear settings.
+At the largest sample size $n=400$, the best performing methods align with the underlying data structure: CITs perform best in tree-structured settings, Cox models lead in linear settings, and CIFs achieve the lowest prediction error in both nonlinear and interaction settings.
 One-sample estimators perform worst across all scenarios.
-Across all methods-CITs, CIFs, and Cox regressions-the LBRC variants consistently outperform their LTRC counterparts.
-MFLE-based CIT and CIF yield slightly greater performance gains than the MCLE-based versions.
+Across all methods---CITs, CIFs, and Cox regressions---the LBRC variants consistently outperform their LTRC counterparts.
+Differences between MCLE- and MFLE-based methods are generally modest, although MFLE-based variants occasionally exhibit slightly lower prediction error under heavier censoring or Weibull decreasing hazards, as seen in the supplementary results.

-Notably, LBRC-CIT methods outperform the tuned LTRC-CIF in both linear and nonlinear settings at smaller sample sizes $n=100$ and 200, and even at $n=400$ in the nonlinear case.
-This demonstrates that proper adjustment for length-biased sampling can offer greater benefit than ensemble learning when data are limited.
+In linear, nonlinear, and interaction settings, LBRC-CIFs generally yield lower prediction error than LBRC-CITs, and likewise, LTRC-CIFs outperform LTRC-CITs, reflecting the expected improvement from ensemble aggregation.
+With a smaller sample size \(n=100\), LBRC-CIT methods often outperform the tuned LTRC-CIF across linear, nonlinear, and interaction scenarios.
+This suggests that explicitly accounting for length-biased sampling may sometimes yield greater gains than ensemble aggregation when data are limited.

+Overall, the simulation studies showed that incorporating the length-biased sampling structure improves both tree recovery and prediction performance relative to existing LTRC-based methods.
+The proposed LBRC-CIT methods more accurately recovered the underlying tree structure, while the LBRC-based prediction methods, including the properly tuned forest approaches, generally outperformed their corresponding LTRC counterparts across diverse settings.

+We further assessed the robustness of the proposed methods to violations of the stationarity assumption underlying length-biased sampling — that is, to misspecification of the sampling process — considering both homogeneous (a common non-uniform sampling process shared by all subjects) and covariate-dependent misspecification (a sampling process that varies with covariate values).
+Under mild misspecification, LBRC-CIT and LBRC-CIF retained approximately unbiased variable selection and continued to recover the underlying tree structure more accurately than their LTRC counterparts, consistent with the robustness patterns reported by \textcite{ning2010non} for two-sample testing.
+Under more severe misspecification, prediction accuracy deteriorated, with the loss concentrated in terminal-node survival estimation rather than split selection, since the splitting score is largely insensitive to the truncation model whereas the node-level estimators depend on it directly.
+Full simulation details and results are provided in the Supplementary Material.